 Arthur Cox has a market leading derivatives team that advises on the full spectrum of products, markets, participants and transactions involving derivatives.
-What differentiates us is that we work closely with clients, understanding their objectives and devising solutions that work for them.
+We also advise on all the regulatory aspects of the derivatives market including regulatory capital treatment of transactions, EMIR and securities financing.

 The team combines technical excellence, and an ability to analyse risk and advise on tax and regulatory issues with real experience of insolvency and work out procedures, together with clear thinking on netting and collateral arrangements.
 The team includes lawyers from our banking, capital markets, financial regulatory and tax groups.